Which are the best .22 LR rifles?

 - Customization isn’t cheap

 The Smith & Wesson M&P 15-22 Sport is the rifle to get if you’re looking for a sporting rifle with a tactical design.
-The M&P series of rifles from Smith & Wesson is legendary among shooters, and the M&P 15-22 is one of our experts’ favorites.
+The M&P series of rifles from Smith & Wesson is legendary among shooters, and the M&P 15-22 is one of our experts’ favorites, taking its cues from the AR platform but making them work for the rimfire set.

-The weapon features a semi-automatic action with a 25-round magazine, a 16.5-inch barrel, multiple Picatinny rails, and a polymer handle and stock.
+The weapon features a semi-automatic action with a 25-round magazine, a 16.5-inch barrel, multiple Picatinny rails, and a polymer handle and stock, and a combat-ready flash hider.
 The rifle comes with front and rear adjustable and removable sights as well as integrated scope mounts.
 Most owners do remove these sights in favor of a scope or a red-dot sight.
 It can also be broken down for easy cleaning and transport.

 There's a reason everyone loves the M&P 15-22